VanshChamp/Analog-Electronics-Butterworth-Filter/README.md

 Team: Budania Niti Mahavir (23BEC026) & Vansh Champaneri (23BEC027)

 Key Project Deliverables
-1. 1st-Order Bandpass Filter
+1. 1st-Order Bandpass Filter Implementation
 This circuit was designed to create a bandpass filter with a low cutoff frequency (f L
 ​
  ) of approximately 1.5 kHz and a high cutoff frequency (f H
 ​
  ) of approximately 53 kHz.
-The design utilizes passive RC components and an LM741 operational amplifier configured for buffering and impedance matching to achieve a maximally flat response in the passband.
+The design utilizes passive RC components and an LM741 operational amplifier for buffering and impedance matching to achieve a maximally flat response in the passband.
 The filter was built and tested to verify its performance.

+Key Components Used:

+Operational Amplifier: LM741

+Resistors: 100 kΩ, 10 kΩ, 3 kΩ

+Capacitors: 0.001 µF

 Included Files: